-- Ignore the bad and praise the good.
-(Supports auditory learners) - Remind of the rule and warn, once only.
-(Supports auditory learners) - If the undesirable behaviour continues, the child will then go onto the amber traffic light system.
-This is recorded onto our online behaviour tracking system - pupilrewardpoints.co.uk. - If a child should reach 3 Amber traffic lights in a week, it then becomes a 'red' offence.
+- Ignore the bad and praise the good. - Remind of the rule and warn, once only. - If the undesirable behaviour continues, the child will then go onto the amber traffic light system.
+This is recorded onto our online behaviour tracking system (CPOMS) - If a child should reach 3 Amber traffic lights in a week, it then becomes a 'red' offence.
 This must be reported to the appropriate Phase Leader and logged by the Class teacher on the behaviour tracking system.
 Parents will be notified by a phone call or if possible, a face to face conversation at home-time, by the Class Teacher.
 All contact with parents should be recorded on a communications slip and put into the Behaviour file in the Head's office.